gluesql/glues/README.md

 ## Usage

-Glues offers five storage options to suit your needs:
+Glues offers six storage options to suit your needs:

 * **Instant**: Data is stored in memory and only persists while the app is running.
 This is useful for testing purposes.
 * **CSV**: Notes are saved in CSV format.
 When you provide a path, Glues will load existing data if available or create a new file if none exists.